-- Lubricating and protecting the ocular surface from infection
+- lubricating and protecting the ocular surface from infections

 The functions of the lipid layer are:

-- Counteracting a premature evaporation of the underlying aqueous phase, thereby preventing dry eyes.
+- counteracting the premature evaporation of the underlying aqueous phase, thereby preventing dry eyes.

-- Stabilisation of the aqueous phase of the tear film.
+- stabilising the aqueous phase of the tear film, which prevents watery eyes.

-However, the lipid layer is dependent on the blink of the eye as well as the meibomian glands.
-The meibom glands are located within the upper and lower eyelid and their pores open onto the respective lid margin.
-These glands produce the oily secretion that makes up the lipid layer, and deposit it as small droplets on the upper and lower eyelid margin.
-During the blink of the eye, i.e. when the upper and lower eyelids meet, these droplets fuse to form a lipid film.
-When the eyes are reopened, the lipid film is evenly distributed on the tear film.
-Thus each blink of the eye serves the renewal of the lipid layer.
+However, the lipid layer is dependent on the meibomian glands and blinking .
+The meibomian glands are located in the upper and lower eyelid and exit onto the respective eyelid margins.
+These glands produce the oily secretion that makes up the lipid layer and deposit it as small droplets onto the upper and lower lid rim.
+During the blink, i.e. when the upper and lower lid meet, these droplets merge into one.
+Upon reopening of the eyes the lipid layer is distributed evenly over the tear film .
+Thus, each blink serves to renew the lipid layer.

 The causes of dry eyes are manifold

 Dry eyes are caused by various factors.
 These include diseases (e.g. diabetes mellitus), eye surgery and chemotherapy.
-Furthermore, a hormonal imbalance plays a role, especially in pregnant or menopausal women and those on oral contraceptives (“the pill”).
+Furthermore, hormonal imbalance plays a role, especially in pregnant or menopausal women and those on oral contraceptives (the “pill”).
 Drugs as well as our lifestyle (intensive screen activity, low humidity, air conditioning, smoking etc.) can also cause dry eyes.

 Women with laptop: sebra – stock.adobe.com

 Air conditioner: naypong – stock.adobe.com